< back to Blog home

 What a toddy must have includes liquor, water, honey, herbs, and/or spices.
 That means your freedom revolves around the choice of liquor, herbs, spice, and quantities.
 Trial and error is usually the way to go when discovering the toddy recipe that lives within you.
 And that’s a great thing, too, because it’s almost impossible to screw a hot toddy up.
 Any combination of the above ingredients is tasty.

 But our recipe is a good one.
+It can be found among the gin cocktails.
 In it, the crisp, herbal taste of gin (see: what is gin made from) is tempered with honey and cinnamon, while orange juice provides a livelier edge than the typical whiskey toddy.
 The juniper in gin is arguably the foundation for some aphrodisiac drinks, too.

 A popular theory goes that the hot toddy was named after palm wine drinks in South and Southeast Asia, also called toddies.
 And the earliest known usage of hot toddy comes to us from 1786.
 Like the hot buttered rum recipe of the same era, the origins of the hot toddy are fairly clear.